Light-Workflow Runner

 • tenant and host match,

-• task runner pool matches registered pool,
+• subject runner pool matches the registered pool,

-• task execution profile is allowed,
+• subject execution profile is allowed,

 • required capabilities are a subset of effective runner capabilities,